aatack/blooming-seasons-gardens/electron-app/README.md

 - [ ] For some reason, an empty JSON is sometimes saved to the backend
 - [ ] Only exclude delect clicks if they move more than eg. two pixels, rather than if they move at all, to make it a little less brittle
 - [ ] Keyboard shortcuts don't work until the editor has been focused
+- [ ] Numbers should be rounded when they are programmatically updated